Signature of a framework agreement between Montpellier University of Excellence and University of California, Davis – sept. 2018

-As the heir to two of Europe’s oldest universities, UM fully embraces its international heritage by promoting the spread of its knowledge and know-how in training and research engineering, and by perpetuating the tradition of welcoming teachers, lecturers, researchers, students and staff.
-The UM’s international strategy focuses on leveraging its strengths in intensive research and creating a bridge between research and training.
+UM fully embraces its international heritage by promoting the dissemination of knowledge and know-how in training and research engineering, and by perpetuating the tradition of welcoming professors, lecturers, researchers, students and staff.
+UM’s international strategy focuses on leveraging its strengths in intensive research and linking research with training.

-To date, the University of Montpellier offers 600 degrees, 22 dual degrees in international partnership and 17 off-site training courses.
-The UM participates and/or coordinates 20 European Erasmus+ training projects, 9 international laboratories, 19 Labex and 7 Equipex.
+The University of Montpellier offers 600 degrees, 22 dual degrees in international partnership and 17 off-site training courses.
+UM participates and/or coordinates 20 European Erasmus+ training projects, 9 international laboratories, 19 Labex and 7 Equipex.
 More than 130 international co-supervised theses are currently in progress.

 UM’s strategic partnerships

 The University of Montpellier opted to engage into strategic partnership with a limited number of institutions, allowing for close collaboration and greater synergy between partners.
 Strategic partnerships set a collaborative framework for all schools and departments of the university that engage into many collaborative projects including: scientific exchanges for students and professors, doctoral thesis co-supervision and secondments, research collaboration, internship exchanges, joint programs, students’ and professors’ participation in summer schools, creation of study and/or research chairs, organization of scientific events and organizational management.

 UM’s current strategic partners are: